peiyu/week-2-Carousel/README.md

 How many hours did it take to complete?

-9 hours - Finished every required step
+9+2 hours - Finished every required step

+**Added IntroView optional after watching the Vimeo video from group

 -Intro-